subsquid/docs/docs/deployments-two-changelog.md

 # Deployments 2.0 - Сhangelog

-Take a look at the [release notes](/deployments-two-release-notes) to better understand the motivation behind these changed, or at the [guide](/deployments-two-guide) to learn about some possible real-world workflows.
+Take a look at the [release notes](/deployments-two-release-notes) to better understand the motivation behind these changes, or at the [guide](/deployments-two-guide) to learn about some possible real-world workflows.

 ## Concepts